buildfirst/buildfirst/ch05/10_requirejs-grunt/README.md

 [![requirejs.png][1]][2]

 This sample is a continuation of [**ch05e09** Using RequireJS][3], where we learned how to create AMD modules that have some dependencies in them.
 You can [learn more about RequireJS and AMD modules][4] in the book.
+Here we will learn how to compile RequireJS modules using a Grunt task.

 In order to compile AMD modules through `r.js`, the RequireJS optimizer, we can use the [grunt-contrib-requirejs][5] package.
 That package will essentially allow us to pass options through to `r.js`.
 Below is the pertinent task configuration.
 Something I haven't discussed yet is the ability to define _default options_, which apply to every target, in Grunt.
 This is useful when we'd otherwise have to repeat a bunch of configuration, breaking the DRY (don't repeat yourself) principle.